 Marietta City Battling To Create A Natural Gas Company

 Marietta City is currently locked in a battle for the right to sell natural gas to its residents.
 The city government wants to offer a “one stop utilities shop”.
 Local natural gas marketers are fighting back.
-The argument has been raging since the start of summer and has the potential to shake-up the Georgia natural gas market.
+The argument has been raging since the start of summer and has the potential to shake-up the natural gas market in Georgia.

 The Story So Far . . .